Power Play

 Top-down multiplayer shooter & engine

-Distributed as a single executable file less than 10 MiB in size, Power Play is a server-authoritative top-down shooter & game engine built using a custom codebase written from the ground-up in C99 with zero third-party code/libraries or dependencies outside of the operating system.
+Distributed as a single executable file ~2 MiB in size, Power Play is a server-authoritative top-down shooter & game engine built using a custom codebase written from the ground-up in C99 using zero third-party code, libraries, or dependencies outside of the operating system.

 Some highlights include millions of interactive, world-staining particles simulated & rendered during gameplay, fully network-synchronized live level editing, and custom in-engine tooling, such as a real-time instrumenting profiler.